pytest-dev/pytest-bdd/README.rst

 * ``encoding`` - decode content of feature file in specific encoding.
 UTF-8 is default.
 * ``example_converters`` - mapping to pass functions to convert example values provided in feature files.

-Functions decorated with `scenario` decorator behave like a normal test function, and they will be executed after all scenario steps.
+Functions decorated with the `scenario` decorator behave like a normal test function, and they will be executed after all scenario steps.
 You can consider it as a normal pytest test function, e.g. order fixtures there, call other functions and make assertions: